 Duration: 4 years full-time as accelerated (equivalent to 4.5 years full-time study).
 Some students may take longer.4 years full-time as accelerated (equivalent to 4.5 years full-time study).
 Some students may take longer.

-Duration: 2 years2 years full-time or 4 years part-time
+Duration: 2 years full-time or 4 years part-time2 years

 Your study experience